 - If the manuscript contains copyright materials, the author should note this in the cover letter and indicate when letters of permission will be forwarded to the Editor.

-- Full author names and affiliations must be represented on the article and within the metadata, completed upon initial submission.
+- Full author names, affiliations, and email addresses must be represented on the article and within the metadata, completed upon initial submission.

 - Authors must submit an original and blinded copy of their article.
 Authors have followed the instructions in the "Ensuring a Blind Review" document (available in the submission upload area) to ensure that a blind copy of their article has been submitted.